darconeous/miredo-osx/README.txt

 	Builds both x86 and ppc versions of libjudy (static-link only)

+make libjudy-bootstrap
+	Bootstraps libjudy.
+You shouldn't have to use this target.

 make mrproper
 	A more complete version of the 'clean' target.
 Rolls back any autoconf stuff in the packages.
 Don't do this